 - Further restrictions on using this heater type apply in some states.
 Check with a gas plumber or retailer.
 Victoria no longer allows gas bayonets to be installed for the purpose of an unflued gas heater.

 - Produces carbon monoxide (CO) and nitrous oxides (NOx), but only in relatively small quantities (unless the heater is faulty or poorly maintained) – Australian emission standards are among the toughest in the world.
-However, they can still cause problems for asthmatics or people with certain allergies or respiratory problems – a flued gas heater would be a better solution for these people.
+However, they can still lead to or exacerbate asthma and other respiratory problems, especially in children.
+See Health concerns below.

 - Water vapour from the combustion process can condense on walls and ceilings and cause mould, which is why ventilation is so important.